fedellen/list-together/README.md

 Users can easily share their lists with friends via email address.
 The shared user must first create an account for the server to accept it as a sharable email address.

 In addition, owners of a list can choose to limit the privileges they want that shared user to have.
 Available Privilege levels include `read`, `add`, `strike`, and `full`.
-This feature is intended to protect your list from being cleared out accidently by younger family members or friends but still allowing them access to add items or read the list.
+This feature is intended to protect your list from being cleared out accidentally by younger family members or friends but still allowing them access to add items or read the list.

 This app also features some limited offline functionality.
 Users can install the app locally as a PWA.
 When in offline mode, they can view their last available list queries from the cache.
 Interacting with the lists does not work offline.

 ## **👨🏿‍💻 Todos before release**

-- Undo functionality 🔥
+- `SideMenu` rendered in an array to prevent buttons from shifting
+- Check undo / redo conditions from state, handle conflicts
 - Setup dark-mode hook and design the dark version
 - Fix `AddItem` modal's bounciness with `AutoComplete`
 - Standardize modal styling `RenameList` and `RemoveList` with `ShareList`
 - Write out unit tests for critical front-end components
-- Research and implement more testing methods for front-end / intergration testing
+- Research and implement more testing methods for front-end / integration testing
 - Determine `if (!online)` for PWA offline list query viewing
 - Manually test the offline functionality of the production React build
 - Setup Docker for the backend, learn Dokku for deployment